peter-ealu/st-chkbx-bug/README.md

 Toy app to illustrate streamlit bug introduced after V0.83 (i.e. after session state introduced).

-Ghost headers (or any content other than widgets) haunt the sidebar after checkboxes in the sidebar are clicked.
+Ghost headers (and sometimes, ghosts of other widgets) haunt the sidebar after checkboxes in the sidebar are clicked.